maierav/sensation/intro.md

 This web site is meant to provide an opinionated[^1], broadstrokes introduction to the science of sensation and perception, with a few select scholarly references provided for deeper self-study.

-[^1]: Rather than presenting all views on various subjects with equal weight, we will mention dissenting views in passing, wherever applicable.
-The overarching didactic goal is to lay out a _coherent_ narrative rather than a taxonomy of viewpoints in order to minimize disjointed knowledge and confusion.
+[^1]: Rather than presenting all views with equal weight, we will only mention dissenting views in passing.
+The overarching didactic goal is to lay out a coherent narrative rather than a taxonomy of viewpoints.
+The hope is tha this approach prioritizes _holistic understanding_ - grasping the _gist_ - over fractured knowledge.
+We acknowledge that this comes at the cost of favoring some views over others.
+The serious student is advised to venture beyon this introductory text and explore the full landscape of ideas.

 % Perception
 :::{figure} images/Mach.png